Beaky112/faq_fetch/Faq_Extraction code/ReadMe.txt

 I chose Playwright because it allows precise control over web interactions, which was necessary for pages that load content dynamically or use JavaScript to reveal answers.

-Design and Architecture
-I structured the scraper as a class-based system called UniversalFAQScraper.
-The entire logic is organized around a configuration dictionary that defines:

-Base URL of the website

-Output file paths

-Browser mode

-Scraper type (hierarchical, expandable, or auto-detect)

-Delay intervals between actions

-This modular design makes it easy to reconfigure the scraper for different websites without changing the main codebase.

-Implementation Flow
-Here’s how I implemented the scraping process step-by-step:

-Initialize the scraper with a configuration object.

-Launch the browser using Playwright.

-Navigate to the target website and wait for it to load completely.

-Automatically detect whether the page is hierarchical or expandable.

-Based on detection, call the respective scraping function:

-_scrape_hierarchical() for multi-level category pages.

-_scrape_expandable() for accordion-style pages.

-Extract question-and-answer pairs, clean them, and store them in structured format.

-Save the data into a JSONL file and record failed URLs in a separate log file.

-Error Handling and Stability
-During implementation, I added multiple error checks and exception handlers to make the scraper stable.

-If a link fails to load, it’s logged and skipped instead of stopping the process.

-Timeouts and dynamic delays were implemented to handle slow-loading pages.

-Invalid or empty entries are filtered out before saving to the output file.

-These additions make the scraper reliable even when dealing with unpredictable or inconsistent websites.

-Scalability and Flexibility
-I designed the scraper to handle multiple FAQ sources by simply updating the configuration.
-It can:

-Work across various platforms like Freshdesk, Zendesk, or AWS-style FAQs.

-Automatically detect the site’s layout without manual intervention.

-Adapt to small structural differences between websites.

-This makes it suitable for large-scale data gathering or multi-site automation projects.

-Output and Data Handling
-The scraper outputs clean, structured data in JSONL format, which is ideal for machine learning or chatbot training.
-Each record includes a question, answer, and sometimes the category name.
-I also created separate log files for skipped or failed pages to ensure no data is lost during long scraping sessions.

-Key Achievements in Implementation

-Built a universal system that can automatically identify FAQ structures.

-Implemented browser automation and DOM inspection using Playwright.

-Designed a modular, configurable architecture for easy reuse.

-Ensured fault tolerance through logging, retries, and structured error handling.

-Created a dataset-ready output format compatible with fine-tuning and RAG models.
+I built the Universal FAQ Scraper to automate the process of collecting FAQs from different websites and convert them into clean, structured data.
+The goal was to simplify dataset creation for chatbots since manually gathering data is repetitive and time-consuming.

+I used Python with Playwright for browser automation because it handles dynamic pages and JavaScript-based content really well.
+The scraper supports both headless and non-headless modes and saves the results in JSONL format while logging errors in a text file.

+The whole system is built around a class called UniversalFAQScraper, which runs based on a configuration dictionary.
+This setup defines details like the base URL, output paths, browser mode, scraper type, and delay intervals.
+I wanted to make it modular so that it’s easy to reuse for different websites without rewriting any logic.

+When running, the scraper launches a browser, loads the target site, detects whether the layout is hierarchical or expandable, and then runs the appropriate scraping method.
+It extracts question-answer pairs, cleans the data, and stores it in a structured format.
+Failed or skipped pages are automatically logged for review.

+I also focused on stability — adding proper error handling, timeouts, and retries so the scraper doesn’t stop midway if something fails.
+It can adapt to different site structures like Freshdesk or Zendesk automatically, making it highly scalable and flexible for large-scale FAQ extraction.

+The final output is a clean JSONL dataset that’s ready for fine-tuning or integration with RAG-based chatbots.
+It also keeps a log file for any failed or missing pages, ensuring no data is lost.

+Overall, this project helped me understand web automation, DOM traversal, and data structuring in depth.
+The Universal FAQ Scraper turned out to be a reliable, adaptable tool that makes large-scale FAQ data collection easier and way more efficient.

 Conclusion
 Overall, this project strengthened my understanding of web automation, DOM traversal, and structured data extraction.The Universal FAQ Scraper stands as a flexible and reliable solution for large-scale FAQ data collection — combining automation, adaptability, and robustness in a single tool.